 Clinical psychologists study, diagnose, and treat mental, emotional, and behavioral disorders.
 After a diagnosis, clinical psychologists treat and help patients manage chronic conditions or personal difficulties.
 They also conduct research on behavioral or emotional patterns, brain function and neurological conditions, mental health disorders, and best practices in the field.

-Becoming a licensed clinical psychologist requires the completion of a master’s and doctoral degree.
+Becoming a licensed clinical psychologist requires the completion of a master’s and/or a doctoral degree.
 Master’s in psychology programs typically require 36-60 credits and take 2-3 years to complete.
 Doctoral programs in psychology require 90 credits and take 4-7 years to complete.
-Some doctoral programs are structured so students may earn a master’s degree during the course of the doctorate, while others may require students to possess a master’s before enrolling.
-Graduate students in clinical psychology complete coursework, clinical practicums or internships, and theses and dissertations that prepare them for state licensure.
+Some doctoral programs are structured so students may earn a master’s degree during the course of studying for a doctorate, while others may require students to possess a master’s before enrolling.
+Graduate students in clinical psychology complete coursework, clinical practicums or internships, and dissertations that prepare them for state licensure.

 Figuring out where to apply?
 These top, accredited schools offer a variety of online degrees.
 Consider one of these accredited programs, and discover their value today.

 To complete a master’s degree, students must complete coursework, clinical experience, and a comprehensive exam or thesis.
 Most master’s degrees in clinical psychology require 36-60 credits and can be completed in 2-3 years.
 Students can choose a master of arts or master of science degree in clinical psychology, both of which provide students with a background in the theory and practice of clinical psychology.